department-of-veterans-affairs/va.gov-team/products/health-care/checkin/sprints/sprint-goals.md

 #### Engineering Sprint Goals -------------------- TENTATIVE ------------------------------
 - [Production Support]()
 - [Travel Reimbursement - MVP](https://app.zenhub.com/workspaces/check-in-experience-61fc23a2cb8a14001132e102/issues/department-of-veterans-affairs/va.gov-team/40265)
+    - Update error message when the API is down
     - Complete integration testing
     - Perform functional testing (all)
     - Perform accessibility testing (all)
     - Create GA Events for the Various API Responses that are Returned from BTSSS
 - [Simplified Header/Footer with Progress Bar](https://github.com/department-of-veterans-affairs/va.gov-team/issues/44181)
-    - Implement the new simplified header & footer
+    - Spike on how to implement the new simplified header & footer
 - [Help Veterans who use Pre-Check-in to Check-in on the Day of their Appointment](https://github.com/department-of-veterans-affairs/va.gov-team/issues/46631)
     - [SPIKE - Look into refactoring Error pages to make them less opaque](https://github.com/department-of-veterans-affairs/va.gov-team/issues/45795)
     - Clarify Message when using Pre-Check-in on Day-of Appointment after Check-in Window